biocore/qiime/doc/scripts/multiple_rarefactions_even_depth.rst

 	-i, `-`-input_path
 		Input otu table filepath
 	-o, `-`-output_path
-		Write output rarefied otu tables to this filepath -d, `-`-depth
+		Write output rarefied otu tables files to this dir (makes dir if it doesn't exist) -d, `-`-depth
 		Sequences per sample to subsample

 	**[OPTIONAL]**

-	`-`-lineages_included
+	-n, `-`-num-reps
+		Num iterations at each seqs/sample level [default: 1] `-`-lineages_included
 		Output rarefied otu tables will include taxonomic (lineage) information for each otu, if present in input otu table [default: False]

 **Output:**

-The results of `single_rarefaction.py <./single_rarefaction.html>`_ consist of a single subsampled OTU table.
-The file has the same otu table format as the input otu_table.txt. note: if the output file would be empty, no file is written
+The results of this script consist of n subsampled OTU tables, written to the directory specified by -o.
+The file has the same otu table format as the input otu_table.txt. note: if the output files would be empty, no files are written

 **Example:**

-subsample otu_table.txt at 400 seqs/sample (-d), write results to a file (i.e. rarefaction_400_17.txt)
+subsample otu_table.txt at 400 seqs/sample (-d), 100 times (-n), write results to files (i.e. rarefaction_400_17.txt)

 ::

-	single_rarefaction.py -i otu_table.txt -o rarefaction_400_17.txt -d 400
+	single_rarefaction.py -i otu_table.txt -o rarefaction_tables -d 400 -n 100

-(naming convention rarefaction_400_17.txt implies that the depth is 400 seqs/sam, iteration 17 at that depth (18th file written, due to iter 0))